kelvah/uhc-portal/README.md

 For a first time setup, it's required to run `make dev-env-setup`.

-This will ask for your `sudo` password, to add some entries to `/etc/hosts`.
+It will ask for your `sudo` password, to add some entries to `/etc/hosts`.

 If you intend to contribute code, also refer to the [Setup section of the Contributing guide](docs/contributing.md#setup).